Environmental sustainability

 Our goals

-To ensure our customers can continue to benefit from the social and economic good that flying brings to our lives, we are committed to reducing the carbon emissions of flying.
+To ensure our customers can continue to benefit from the social and economic benefits of flying, we are committed to reducing the fossil carbon emissions from flying.

 Modern fleet